How do you make money on eBay?

 Close though: We’re flippers.

 Even though we mainly flip guitars, we also flip anything from collectibles to designer hand bags to even sneakers and sports memorabilia.
+If you’re looking for a product category to specialize in, here are some of the best items to flip.

 The best platform to use for this is eBay and I’ll tell you why: